Visit Algarve, Portugal

 Set along a sandy stretch of the Algarve coast, Vila Vita Parc is a relaxing getaway offering chic accommodation and extensive facilities and activities.
 Its well-thought out design and expert management means it suits couples and families equally well.

-A bucolic boutique hotel surrounded by pretty gardens in the heart of the rural Algarve, Villa Monte Farm offers a range of facilities including two outdoor swimming pools, an open-air cinema along with two excellent restaurants focussing on regional cuisine.
+A bucolic boutique hotel surrounded by pretty gardens in the heart of the rural Algarve, Vila Monte Farm offers a range of facilities including two outdoor swimming pools, an open-air cinema along with two excellent restaurants focussing on regional cuisine.